Phone Appointment eMail Map

 Dental bridge procedure

 First, the teeth on both sides of the missing tooth or teeth are prepared for crowns.
 A dental laboratory then creates a bridge out of one of three materials: porcelain fused to a cast metal framework, porcelain fused to a tooth-colored framework, or a full gold bridge.
 The teeth with the crowns serve as “abutments” to the bridge, and the missing teeth that occupy the space between the abutments are called pontics.
-The dental bridge connects all of the teeth, abutments and pontics.
+The dental bridge connects the abutments and pontics.

 Dental bridge benefits